-John P. Kostuik, M.D., has served as Chief Medical Officer and a member of our Board of Directors since January 2004, and is also a co-founder of the Company.
+John P. Kostuik, M.D., is a co-founder of the Company and has served as Chief Medical Officer and a member of our Board of Directors since January 2004.
+Dr. Kostuik is a member of our Compliance Committee.
 In addition, he served as the Chairman of our Board of Directors from 2004 to 2009.
 Dr. Kostuik was a recognized leader in orthopedic surgery for over 40 years.
-From 1991 to 2003 he served as the Chief of Spine Surgery at Johns Hopkins School of Medicine and he is generally recognized as a leading teacher, surgeon and authority on spinal disorders.
+From 1991 to 2003, he served as the Chief of Spine Surgery at Johns Hopkins School of Medicine and he is generally recognized as a leading teacher, surgeon and authority on spinal disorders.
 Dr. Kostuik is a founder, member and past president of the North American Spine Society.
 He is a past president of the Scoliosis Research Society and an Honorary Fellow of the Belgium and Japanese Orthopaedic Societies.
-Dr. Kostuik has published more than 150 scientific articles, lectured in 38 countries and taught 150 fellows from 10 countries.
+Dr. Kostuik has published more than 150 scientific articles, lectured in 38 countries and taught 150 fellows from ten countries.
 Dr. Kostuik holds an undergraduate degree and an M.D. from Queen’s University in Kingston, Ontario, completed post-graduate surgical training at the University of Toronto and is a Fellow of the Royal College of Surgeons of Canada in Orthopedics.
 Dr. Kostuik was selected to serve as a director because of his valuable perspective and experience as Chief Medical Officer and a co-founder of the Company and as a former academic surgeon, as well as his leadership and reputation within the global spine surgery community, medical expertise and industry knowledge.

-Raymond A. Ranelli has served as a member of our Board of Directors and Chairman of our Audit Committee since 2011.
-Mr. Ranelli retired from PwC in 2003 where he was a partner for over 21 years.
+Raymond A. Ranelli has served as a member of our Board of Directors since 2011 and is Chairman of our Audit Committee.
+Mr. Ranelli retired from PricewaterhouseCoopers, or PwC, in 2003 where he was a partner for over 21 years.
 Mr. Ranelli held several positions at PwC including Audit Partner, Transaction Services Partner, Managing Partner of the Washington D.C.
 Regional Offices and Vice Chairman and Global Leader of the Financial Advisory Services practice with operations in 20 countries.
-Since retiring from PwC in 2003, Mr. Ranelli has served as a consultant for several different companies, including WCAS, between 2009 and 2014.
-Mr. Ranelli has served as chairman on several audit committees, both public and private.
-Mr. Ranelli has held executive positions in several charitable and community organizations and has received Lifetime Achievement Awards from the Leukemia and the National Kidney Associations.
+Mr. Ranelli has served as chairman on several audit committees, both public and private, and currently serves on the audit committee and compliance committee of Syniverse, Inc. Mr. Ranelli has held executive positions in several charitable and community organizations and has received Lifetime Achievement Awards from the Leukemia and the National Kidney Associations.
 Mr. Ranelli holds a B.S. in accounting from Virginia Commonwealth University.
-Mr. Ranelli was selected to serve as a director because of his financial and accounting skills and expertise, as well as his experience as a director of several private and public companies.
+Mr. Ranelli was selected to serve as a director because of his financial and accounting skills and expertise, as well as, his experience as a director of several private and public companies.

-Brett P. Brodnax has served as a member of our Board of Directors since September 2011.
-Mr. Brodnax is the President and Chief Development Officer of United Surgical Partners International Inc., or USPI.
+Brett P. Brodnax, has served as a member of our Board of Directors since September 2011 and is a member of our Compliance Committee.
+Mr. Brodnax is the President and Chief Development Officer of United Surgical Partners International or USPI.
 Before joining USPI in 1999, he was an executive with the Baylor Health Care System in Dallas, where he gained extensive experience creating physician and hospital partnerships and developing surgical facilities.
 Mr. Brodnax holds a B.S. and M.S. in Industrial Engineering from Texas A&M University and an M.B.A. from the University of Texas at Dallas.
-Mr. Brodnax has served on a number of boards, including the board of Ameripath, Inc. Mr. Brodnax was selected to serve as a director because of his experience as an executive in the healthcare industry and as a director of a number of other healthcare companies.
+Mr. Brodnax has served on a number of boards, including the board of Ameripath, Inc. Mr. Brodnax was selected to serve as a director because of his experience as an executive in the healthcare industry and as a director on the boards of a number of other healthcare companies.